torvalds/linux/Documentation/admin-guide/cifs/usage.rst

 This module supports the SMB3 family of advanced network protocols (as well as older dialects, originally called "CIFS" or SMB1).

-The CIFS VFS module for Linux supports many advanced network filesystem features such as hierarchical DFS like namespace, hardlinks, locking and more.
+The CIFS VFS module for GNU/Linux supports many advanced network filesystem features such as hierarchical DFS like namespace, hardlinks, locking and more.
 It was designed to comply with the SNIA CIFS Technical Reference (which supersedes the 1992 X/Open SMB Standard) as well as to perform best practice